 Expectations for Faculty and Staff

-Catlin Gabel annually produces a Family Handbook, which provides a wide range of information and policies, including a detailed section on the expectation at Catlin Gabel for safe and healthy boundaries between adults and students.
+The school annually produces a Catlin Gabel Family Handbook (PDF) that provides a wide range of information and policies, including a detailed section on the expectation at Catlin Gabel for safe and healthy boundaries between adults and students

 Catlin Gabel continually looks for ways to engage our students in developmentally appropriate discussions about sound decision-making, healthy relationships, safety, and respect.
 Topics included in these conversations include affirmative consent, sexual misconduct and assault, bystander intervention, the consequences of such actions, and ways for students to get help.

-Students can access Catlin Gabel’s Sexual Assault Support and Resources Guide, which provides self-care for survivors, guidance on how to report sexual assault, and legal and advocacy resources.
+Students can access Catlin Gabel’s current Sexual Assault Support and Resources Guide, which provides detailed information regarding self-care for survivors, guidance on ways to report sexual assault, explanation on what happens when a report is made, and legal and advocacy resources.

 Reporting: SafeSchools Alert Tip Line

 We have partnered with SafeSchools so that any student (as well as parents or employees) can anonymously contact this school-specific tip line to report any concern.
 Catlin Gabel’s identification code for reporting is 1832.

 Information can include boundary violations, misconduct, bullying, harassment, drugs, threats of violence, abuse or any safety issue of concern.
 The tip line alerts the head of school, assistant head of school, director of human resources, and audit committee chair of the board of trustees.
 All anonymous tips will be treated with the utmost confidentiality.